Polyconseil/pyhound/README.rst

 ========

 I must apologize.
 It's the first time I write a Python package that starts with "py".
-I thought I could resist a few years more.
+I thought I could resist a few more years.
 How naive of me...